 Editor’s Note: What’s open and what’s not is ever-changing during COVID-19 mitigations, so please check with each sled hill prior to a visit to inquire on availability.

 Make the climb and then down, down, down you go.
 Where will you stop?
-At the bottom of one of the Chicago area’s awesome sledding hills—with a humongous smile on your face.
-We’ve already seen our first bit of the white stuff — ok, it was just a few flakes, but still counts — take advantage of any upcoming powder at one of the following family friendly slopes.
+At the bottom of one of Chicago’s awesome sledding hills—with a humongous smile on your cheeks.
+We’ve already seen quite a bit of the white stuff, so take advantage of the powder for some downhill family fun in the snow.
 We’ve got you covered from Soldier Field to Vernon Hills.